 So pleased was I with the Explorer he made for me that I asked Kevin Aram almost straight away to build me an acoustic.
 The big body shape came from a form he had lying around, and the neck profile is loosely modelled on my ’72 Guild D25M.

-It became my main acoustic for years until I attended Guitar Craft and switched to the Ovation Legend.
+It became my main acoustic for years until I attended Robert Fripp’s Guitar Craft courses and switched to the Ovation Legend.
 Its big body gives lots of bass, and over the years I have found that it is therefore particularly suited to dropped tunings, of which I only use two – dropped D and my favourite DADGAD.

 It lives in the case it’s always lived in, and for about 20 years has been fitted with an Ibanez bug pickup under the top just below the bridge.
 Plays great and sounds superb for Michael Hedges / Joni Mitchell-type voicings.